 Now what?
 Reread it?
 Put it away in the much talked about drawer collecting dust for a month, only reviewing it later with fresh eyes?
 Show it to a friend?
 Convince yourself it’s terrible?
 Never work on it again?

 Here are a few thoughts on writing the first draft from our Film Courage guests.
+Here are more thoughts on just starting out in the business.

 Film Courage: When you finish a screenplay, what are the next steps you take after it’s done?